 Chief Revenue Officer

-Dan serves as Director of Institutional Relations at Roompact.
+Dan serves as Chief Revenue Officer at Roompact.
 As a former student affairs professional, Dan brings his experiences in residence life and academic affairs to each project and initiative.
 He plays an integral role in business development, project development, marketing, and implementation.
 He earned his M.S. in higher education administration from the University of Wisconsin-Madison and his B.S. in business administration from Marquette University.

 Founder & President